-Dunstable Cemetery is situated just off West Street and first opened as a burial facility for the people of Dunstable in 1861.
+Dunstable Cemetery is situated just off West Street (how to find us) and first opened as a burial facility for the people of Dunstable in 1861.

 The Cemetery is an 18-acre award winning Green Flag Site approximately 10 minutes walk from the town centre.

 Victorian by design, the Cemetery has been in constant use for 160 years.
 The first burial took place on the 22 October 1861 when 4-year-old James Turney, the son of Thomas Turney “a groom of West Street” was interred.

 The Cemetery is also home to 48 War Graves from both World War wars which are looked after and maintained by the War Graves Commission.
 There are also a number of notable memorials to local dignitaries, business leaders and others responsible for influencing the growth and development of the town.